nestjs/docs.nestjs.com/content/graphql/scalars.md

 export class CommonModule {}
 ```

-And now we are able to use `Date` scalar in our type definitions.
+Now we can use the `Date` scalar in type definitions.

 ```java
 scalar Date